 Melanie Williamson is a paralegal, non-practicing Member of the Law Society of Alberta, and librarian.
 She feels honoured to have assisted survivors with their Indian Residential School Claims for the last 20 years.
-She has been involved with researching and analysing historical documents, client records, and decisions, interviewing and communicating with clients; and preparing for hearings and reviews.
+She has been involved with researching and analyzing historical documents, client records, and decisions, interviewing and communicating with clients; and preparing for hearings and reviews.

 She has previously taught legal research at the Faculty of Law and at the bar admissions course.

 Value to Clients